Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 - information about what is happening in their world

-Since dogs have been domesticated at least 10,000 years (and some scientists believe much longer, up to 100,000) this ability has been selected for and carried down for many years.
+Since dogs have been domesticated for at least 10,000 years (and some scientists believe much longer, up to 100,000), this ability has been selected for and carried down for many years.

-Another study from Japan (April 2015) reveals that when dogs stare into our eyes it causes us to release oxytocin into our bloodstream.
-The oxytocin levels in the urine are increased and dogs can smell this; thus, they feel better by staring at us too.
-(Oxytocin is a hormone that is released when mothers nurse their puppies, so maybe the dogs stare at us in the same way that a mother stares at her own pups).
+A study from Japan (April 2015) reveals that when dogs stare into our eyes, the activity causes us to release oxytocin into our bloodstream.
+The oxytocin levels in the urine are increased and dogs can smell this; thus, by making us feel good, they feel better when they are staring at us.

-Staring can be a threat in dogs and in other species.
-When someone stares at a dog, maintaining eye contact with no right to do so, it can make a nervous dog hostile or scared.
+Staring can be a threat in dogs and in some other species.
+When someone stares at a dog, maintaining eye contact when he or she has no right to do so, it can make a nervous dog hostile or scared.

-Some believe that a dog that looks back at its owner is challenging his authority as leader of the pack and numerous articles will tell you how to establish dominance by staring down your dog and discouraging his looking at you.
+Some dog trainers and behaviorists believe that a dog that looks back at its owner is challenging his authority as leader of the pack; numerous articles will tell you how to establish dominance by staring down your dog and discouraging his looking at you.

 Most trainers no longer believe this and tend to encourage eye contact.
 Getting the dog to maintain eye contact is now an important part of training.

-Eye contact in dogs is even a topic of research.
-Research in a university in Budapest using eye-tracking technology shows that dogs are as sensitive to their owner’s looks as small children are with their parents.
+Eye contact in dogs is even a hot topic of research in some places.
+Research at a university in Budapest that used eye-tracking technology showed that dogs are as sensitive to their owner’s looks as small children are with their parents.
 They recommend that owners increase their eye contact with their puppies so that they can build a better relationship.

-So why have dogs developed the ability to look into our eyes?
-It is about attention.
+So why have dogs developed the ability to stare into our eyes?
+It is all about attention.